 But one does not simply get into fashion.
 It’s a cutthroat business with plenty of competition.
 So how did the Revah brothers do it?
 In 1985, with $200,000 in savings, they started a company called Revatex, and their approach was simple but effective.
 Most retailers who ordered private-label clothing and rebranded it had to wait about six months for overseas manufacturers to fulfill orders.
-But the Revahs owned a factory based right in Los Angeles and could fill orders in just eight weeks.
-That meant their customers could have them make more of what was selling and less of what wasn’t, making Revatex an invaluable partner.
+But the Revahs owned a factory based right in Los Angeles and could fill orders in just 8 weeks.
+That meant their customers could have them produce more of what was selling and less of what wasn’t—and quickly—making Revatex an invaluable partner.

 The Revahs spent years making apparel that would then get another company’s name slapped on it.
 They were successful, but eventually, the brothers wanted something they could call their own.
 For inspiration, Milo turned to the Latino community of East Los Angeles, a vibrant culture he had long admired.
 There he found young men who favored a specific style of jeans that were wider around the ankle and hung low on their waists.
 In an era of Levi’s, which took a straightforward approach to jeans, Milo believed that a mass-marketed design along these lines could appeal to a subset of teens who wanted an alternative to the Classic 501s.

-JNCOs debuted in 1993—and for a long time, not much happened.
-The jeans were a steady seller in specialty markets and had a home at Merry-Go-Round, where the Revahs had an existing relationship with buyers.
+JNCOs debuted in 1993—and for a long time, not much happened with them.
+The jeans were a steady seller in specialty markets and had a home at popular mall brand Merry-Go-Round, where the Revahs had an existing relationship with buyers.
 The stores were able to target the trendy teen shoppers that JNCOs needed to become a success.
-But by the early 1990s, Merry-Go-Round had become a victim of its own success, expanding too rapidly to sustain business at over 1500 locations of its various brands across the country.
+But by the early 1990s, Merry-Go-Round had become a victim of its own success, expanding too rapidly to sustain business with over 1500 locations of its various brands across the country.
 After losing $46 million in 1993, they were forced to declare bankruptcy.
 By 1996, they were liquidating all of their stores and offering steep markdowns on unsold inventory, including JNCOs.

 Losing their major retailing partner turned out to have a silver lining for Revatex.
 All of those JNCOs being sold at a discount were snatched up by boutiques, who resold them at regular price and introduced the jeans to a whole new market.